On S-Packing Coloring of Subcubic Graphs: Introduction

 \section{Introduction}

 In this paper, we assume all graphs are simple, meaning they have no loops and multiple edges.
 For a graph $G$, we denote by $V(G)$ the set of vertices of $G$ and by $E(G)$ the set of edges.
-We denote by $g(G)$ the girth of $G$.
-For a vertex $v$ in $G$, we denote by $N_{G}(v)$ the set of neighbors of $v$ in $G$ and by $d_{G}(v)$ the number of its neighbors in $G$.
+We denote by \( g(G) \) the girth of \( G \), defined as the length of the shortest cycle in \( G \).
+For a vertex $v$ in $G$, we denote by $d_{G}(v)$ the number of neighbors of $v$ in $G$.
+For brevity, we refer to a vertex \( v \) with \( d_G(v) = i \) as an \( i \)-\textit{vertex} in \( G \).
 We denote by \(\Delta(G)\) the maximum degree of $G$.
 The distance between two vertices $u$ and $v$ in $G$, denoted by $d_G(u, v)$, is the length of the shortest path between $u$ and $v$ in $G$.
 For a set $M\subseteq E(G)$, $M$ is said to be a matching in $G$ if no two edges in $M$ share a common vertex.
 For a set $H\subseteq V(G)$, $H$ is called an independent set in $G$ if no two vertices in $H$ are adjacent.
 We denote by $G[H]$ the subgraph induced by $H$.
 A spanning subgraph of a graph $G$ is a subgraph $H$ of $G$ such that $V(H)=V(G)$.
 A bipartite graph $B$, denoted by $B=X\cup Y$, is a graph where $V(B)$ can be partitioned into two subsets $X$ and $Y$, called partite sets, such that every edge of $B$ joins a vertex of $X$ and a vertex of $Y$.

-A subcubic graph is a graph where each vertex has at most three neighbors.
-A $3$-irregular graph is a graph in which no two vertices of degree three are adjacent.
-Mortada and Togni \cite{MortadaTogni20} define the concept of an $i$-saturated subcubic graph, which is a subcubic graph where every vertex of degree three has exactly $i$ neighbors of degree three, where $0 \leq i \leq 3$.
+A subcubic graph is a graph in which each vertex has at most three neighbors.
+Mortada and Togni \cite{MortadaTogni20} introduced the concept of an \( i \)-saturated subcubic graph, defined as a subcubic graph in which every vertex of degree three has at most \( i \) neighbors of degree three, where \( 0 \leq i \leq 3 \).
+Note that a $3$-irregular subcubic graph is the same as a $0$-saturated subcubic graph.